dalong0514/readnotes/20190201读书笔记/2019082Core-Python-Applications-Programming3EdR00.md

     m.group() # (1-line version of if clause) ...
 ```

 The preceding match fails, thus None is assigned to m, and no action is taken due to the way we constructed our if statement.
 For the remaining examples, we will try to leave out the if check for brevity, if possible, but in practice, it is a good idea to have it there to prevent AttributeError exceptions.
 (None is returned on failures, which does not have a group() attribute [method].)
 A match will still succeed even if the string is longer than the pattern, as long as the pattern matches from the beginning of the string.
-For example, the pattern “foo” will find a match in the string “food on the table” because it matches the pattern from the beginning:
+For example, the pattern "foo" will find a match in the string "food on the table" because it matches the pattern from the beginning:

 ```py
 >>> m = re.match('foo', 'food on the table') # match succeeds